 Customer retention is key for us.
 We’ve never lost a customer because of poor customer support.

 What have been the biggest roadblocks you had to overcome to provide great support?
-Can you give us an example how you solved the problem?
+Can you give us an example of how you solved the problem?

 The big problem is that the extreme configurability of the software can lead to interesting and unusual use-cases.
 We overcome this by listening and understanding our customers’ business models and by placing customer support ahead of profit.